tony-sunny/dotfiles/README.md

 # Instructions

-- Install git, curl(required) and mpv.
+- Install git, curl, vim ( all 3 required) and mpv.
 - Clone the repositoty.
 - Execute setup script.